blocklessnetwork/docs/cli/index.md

 $ bls
 ```

-Alternatively, you can also use the `bls` command and supplying a path to the root directory of the Function.
+Alternatively, you can also use the `bls` command and supply a path to the root directory of the Function.

 ```bash
 $ bls {path_to_project}